KillrVideo/killrvideo.github.io/src/site/docs/languages/c-sharp/index.md

 # Getting Started with C\# (.NET)

+TODO: need to run these instructions to see if they are current

 The .NET version of KillrVideo is a reference application for .NET developers looking to learn more about using [Apache Cassandra][cassandra] and [DataStax Enterprise][dse] in their applications and services.
 It contains sample code that uses: